StijnWoestenborghs/python-cpp-binding/README.md

 - MacOS: `make main`
 - Windows: `make main-win`

 Note that there are also two unittests provided.
-The first one tests the operation of the cpp binding given known input and output.
+The first one is testing the operation of the cpp binding given known input and output.
 The second one verifies the similarity between Python and C++ implementations.
-All  tests with a resulting code coverage report can be executed using:
+All unit tests, with a resulting code coverage report, can be executed using:
 - MacOS: `make tests`
 - Windows: `make tests-win`